howard36/probase/README.md

 ### 4. Initialize the database

-1. Run migrations: `npx migrate-dev`
+1. Run migrations: `npm run local -- prisma migrate dev`
-2. Seed the database with dummy data `npx db-seed`.
+2. Seed the database with dummy data `npm run local -- prisma db seed`.
 (Note: this might not work at the moment.
 You can skip to step 5, there just won't be any data)

 ### 5. Start the app!